apache/druid/docs/operations/rule-configuration.md

   -->

-In Apache Druid, [Coordinator processes](../design/coordinator.md) use rules to determine what data to retain or drop from the cluster.
+Test In Apache Druid, [Coordinator processes](../design/coordinator.md) use rules to determine what data to retain or drop from the cluster.

 There are three types of rules: [load](#load-rules), [drop](#drop-rules), and [broadcast](#broadcast-rules).
 See the sections below for more information on each type.